· ·

 18#.
 Pergolas with Climbing Vines

-A timber pergola draped in bougainvillea or jasmine creates a fragrant, shaded sanctuary for outdoor lounging.
+A timber pergola draped in bougainvillea or jasmine creates a fragrant, shaded sanctuary for your outdoor lounging.
 This living canopy provides a natural filter for sunlight, creating a beautiful play of shadows on the patio below.

 19#.
 Open-Shelf Kitchen Displays